joadson-araujo/joadson-araujo/README.md

 ### Hi there! 👋

-I’m currently working on back-end Javascript, VBA and general Programming Algorithm.
-And also learning Python and Data Science
+I’m currently working on Python automation tasks, Data Science, VBA and general Programming Algorithm And also learning back-end Javascript
 ##
 <div>
   <a href="https://github.com/joadson-araujo">